OWASP/www-project-cornucopia/tab_roadmap.md

 ### Use and Promote the Cornucopia Card Decks

 Please help raise awareness of Cornucopia by:
-* Printing dcks of cards and giving them away
+* Printing decks of cards and giving them away
 * Using Cornucopia with specifiers, architects, designers, developers, testers and others, in part to train them, but also to solicit feedback on their usability, practicality and appropriateness for their work
 * Creating videos about how to play the game
 * Developing a mobile app to play the game